ChinaFile Presents: Erasing History — Why Remember Tiananmen, New York, June 3, 6:30-8pm

 For the 30th anniversary of June Fourth, HRIC presents the “Unforgotten” project—a series of profiles of those killed by the Chinese martial law troops.
 Based on the information accumulated by the Tiananmen Mothers over nearly three decades, “Unforgotten” seeks to honor the lives of the fallen by telling their stories, and generate international support for the Tiananmen Mothers in their three demands from the Chinese government: the truth of what happened, accountability for the killing of unarmed civilians, and compensation to survivors and families of those killed.
-To this first group of 30 profiles, we will add an additional 40 by early June.
+More profiles will be added to this first group of 30.

 Watch: China Review – 31st Session of Universal Periodic Review, November 6, 2018